 Check the entry requirements and application deadlines, schedule a school visit and find the best match.

 Nothing may replace the school visits!
-You will see the classrooms, the sport facilities, the library, the art department, the canteen, etc. You will visit a boarding house (accommodation), will see how the life of students living there is organized and how important is Houseparent’s role in children’s lives.
+You will see the classrooms, the sports facilities, the library, the art department, the canteen, etc. You will visit a boarding house (accommodation), will see how the lives of students living there are organized and how important is Houseparent’s role in children’s lives.
 You will get a sense of the school environment and will have the chance to speak with current students.

-English (language of tuition), Math and Verbal Reasoning/Non-Verbal Reasoning tests are the most common entrance tests but, depending on the school and study programme, students may also be tested on Sciences or other subjects.
+English (the language of tuition), Maths and Verbal Reasoning/Non-Verbal Reasoning tests are the most common entrance tests but, depending on the school and study programme, students may also be tested on Sciences or other subjects.

 There are different entrance tests for those who would like to apply for a scholarship.

 After the entrance tests, some students may be invited for an interview.
 The interview helps the admission staff to assess if the students will be a good fit for the school or not.
 The interview also gives students the opportunity to receive answers to the questions they might have.